Dr Wojtek Chrzanowski

 - Clean Technologies for the synthesis and purification of a biohybrid and biodegradable polymer; Chrzanowski W, Dehghani F; BlueScope Steel - Lysaght Technology/Project Support.

-- The Instron testing material instrument (Model 5943); Dehghani F, Weiss A, Bilek M, Zreiqat H, Dunstan C, Chrzanowski W, Rohanizadeh R; National Health and Medical Research Council/Equipment Grants.
+- The Instron testing material instrument (Model 5943); Dehghani F, Weiss A, Bilek M, Zreiqat H, Dunstan C, Chrzanowski W, Rohanizadeh R; National Health and Medical Research Council (NHMRC)/Equipment Grants.

-- Antimicrobial gallium and strontium implanted materials for tissue engineering and regenerative medicine; Chrzanowski W; Australian Institute of Nuclear Science and Engineering/Awards.
+- Antimicrobial gallium and strontium implanted materials for tissue engineering and regenerative medicine; Chrzanowski W; Australian Institute of Nuclear Science and Engineering (AINSE)/Awards.

 Engineering Surface Properties of Nickel-Titanium Alloy for Improved Osteointegration (Wydawnictwo Politechniki Slaskiej, 2012)